travis-ci/docs-travis-ci-com/user/private-dependencies.md

 > ```
 > {: data-file=".travis.yml"}

+> The `.netrc` file is deleted for security reasons right after having cloned the repository of which the build is executed!

 ## Dedicated User Account

 As mentioned a few times, it might make sense to create a dedicated CI user for the following reasons: